baykelper/docker-beets/README.md

 **Fork**
 This is a fork of linuxserver/docker-beets that uses Python 3.
 This fork also includes the `gmusicapi` pip package for the [Gmusic Plugin](https://beets.readthedocs.io/en/v1.4.7/plugins/gmusic.html).

+Be aware that this forks Dockerfile generates a larger image than the linuxserver image.
+Also, be aware that this container will take longer to build (due to pip building `lxml`).

 ## Usage

 ```